-For the DEFEA-MA model, the A and B LEDs (located on the bottom-left and bottom-right of the mounting bracket) indicate the status of the adapter's A and B ports respectively.
+For the DEFEA-DB and DEFEA-M models, the A and B LEDs (located on the top left and top right of the mounting bracket) indicate the status of the adapter's A and B ports respectively.
 A steady amber LED indicates a possible failure with that specific port.